dekorateio/dekorate/examples/spring-boot-with-certmanager-example/README.md

 # Spring Boot with Cert-Manager

-The purpose of this Spring Boot example is to demonstrate how we can configure a HTTPS/TLS microservice using the Cert-Manager Dekorate extension.
+The purpose of this Spring Boot example is to demonstrate how we can configure an HTTPS/TLS microservice using the Cert-Manager Dekorate extension.

 Apart from the Dekorate Kubernetes starter dependency, the application must declare the Cert-Manager dekorate dependency part of the pom.xml file: